Always Have Your Camera Ready!

 Always Be Ready To Photograph The Unexpected!

-Always Have your Camera Ready – One way that I got myself noticed and remembered when we moved the photography business to mainland Spain was to always carry my camera everywhere!
+Always Have your Camera Ready - One way that I got myself noticed and remembered was this.
+When we moved the photography business to mainland Spain I would always carry my camera everywhere!

 Not only does this let people know you are serious about what you do, it also sticks in their mind that you are a photographer.
 The main reason for me though is that you never know what you will see or experience on your travels!